June 8, 2021

-Let’s say your hospital like many is considering the potential value of outsourcing its IT department or several IT functions.
+Let’s say your hospital is considering the potential value of outsourcing its IT department or several IT functions.
 Or, you’ve already signed a contract with an outsourcing partner and may be replacing an unsatisfactory vendor.
 But don’t think a full takeover should occur as soon as the ink is drying.
 The partnership’s success requires a well-planned and orchestrated transition phase.
 Outsourcing partnerships affect many hospital systems, processes and people — even data security.
 A well-executed transition-in will protect against disruption and loss of existing efficiencies and will enable the opposite: smooth change, enthusiastic buy-in and early wins that pave the way for long-term successes.
-Learn about four critical steps that will set the stage.

 Three-quarters of health systems with more than 300 beds and 81 percent with fewer beds are relying on outsourcing for various IT management and infrastructure services, according to Black Book Research.
-As discussed in previous posts, some 40 percent of hospitals are not happy with their experiences.
+Various studies show approximately 40 percent of hospitals are not happy with their experiences.
 Still, most say that they will continue or even increase IT outsourcing to achieve greater efficiencies and reduce costs.
-Black Book reports that average hospital costs must be reduced by 24% by 2022 just to break even, and outsourcing is increasingly seen as a solution, with IT topping the list.
+Outsourcing is increasingly seen as a solution, with IT topping the list.
 Most hospitals that are dissatisfied with current vendors are moving to a different, hopefully more effective outsourcing solutions.

 No phase of any outsourcing engagement is more important than the transition-in, especially in partnerships that include an onsite presence of the vendor’s staff or an impact on the hospital’s staff — which is likely in most outsourcing arrangements.
 The complexity of these transitions and their effect on the hospital should not be underestimated.
 To achieve benefits they need, hospitals must ensure that their outsourcing partners get off on the right foot; early missteps can delay or even jeopardize those benefits.